arcualberta/Catfish/README.md

 ```
 Copy schema.xml and currency.xml in the SolrSetup folder of the git repository to the solr core config folder of the newly created Solr core.

+In the solr core config folder, delete the file managed-schema.

 ## Source Code Setup
 * Clone or download the source code from this GitHub repository.
 This solution contains the following projects:
    * Catfish - the primary web application